Medhat al-Mahmoud: Post-invasion career

-Following the 2003 invasion of Iraq al-Mahmoud was made a supervisor, or minister, for the Ministry of Justice by the Coalition Provisional Authority on 12 June 2003.
+Following the 2003 U.S. invasion of Iraq al-Mahmoud was made a supervisor, or minister, for the Ministry of Justice by the Coalition Provisional Authority on 12 June 2003.
 He was later appointed Vice President of the Court of Cassation, before being appointed as Chairman of the Federal Court of Cassation.
 On 3 March 2005 he was appointed as Chairman of the Federal Supreme Court as well as head of the Supreme Judicial Council, a body responsible for the oversight of all courts across Iraq.

-He was removed from his position as Head of the Supreme Judicial Council in February 2013 following the passing of a new law preventing the Head of the Council from also being the Chairman of the Federal Supreme Court.
+He was removed from his position as Head of the Supreme Judicial Council in February 2013 following the passing of a new law preventing the Head of the Federal Supreme Court from simultaneously holding the position of Head of the Supreme Judicial Council.

-Attempted dismissal

-In mid February 2013 Iraq's Justice and Accountability Committee decided to remove al-Mahmoud from his role as Chairman of Iraq's Supreme Federal Court.
+In mid February 2013 Iraq's Justice and Accountability Committee decided to remove al-Mahmoud from his role as Chairman of Iraq's Federal Supreme Court.
 Mahmoud then filed a successful appeal to the cassation panel, which failed to find any strong evidence of ties to the previous regime, and rejected al-Mahmoud's dismissal.

+In 24 March 2021, following the amendment of the Federal Supreme Court Law which included a clause that defined the maximum age of a member of the Court as 72, al-Mahmoud retired and was succeeded by Jassim al-Umayri.